-This poblano cream sauce is made up of sour cream, roasted poblanos, salt, cilantro, onion, lime and garlic.
+This sauce is made up of sour cream, roasted poblanos, salt, cilantro, onion, lime and garlic and is so easy to make.

 Most of the flavor in this poblano sauce comes from the poblano peppers being roasted in the oven.
 The additional ingredients just help accent the delicious poblano flavor.